Cheap LED Lights For Your Boat (Courtesy of Ikea).

 Step #8

-The LED light can be screwed in place through its' trim ring or glued with a little 5 minute epoxy or even some caulking as they are very light (no pun intended).
+The LED light can be screwed in place through its' trim ring or glued with a little 5 minute epoxy or even some silicone caulking as they are very light (no pun intended).
+Connect with crimped butt connectors and voila !

-Remember that unlike your old incandescent lights, LED lights are polarity sensitive so check before you make the connections.
+Remember that unlike your old incandescent lights, LED's are polarity sensitive so check before you make the connections.
 If they don't work one way, reverse the wires and try again.

 Step # enjoy